androidmason/AccountManager/README.md

 Account management software is an application that makes managing group accounts much simpler.
 It eliminates the overhead of using excel sheet to maintain accounts of a group.
 It can be used by various committees handling various events for the group eg: Cultural Committee of an organization, Committees in housing society, etc. Following are the key features in the software

-- Public access to balance sheet and ledegers (Transparency in accounting)
+- Public access to balance sheet and ledgers (Transparency in accounting)
 - Admin panel to manage timely transaction(Expenses, Collecting dues, adding a new collection round)

 # Installation